pmean/build-website/text/03/barpie.md

 Rounding is important because it reduces the strain on your brain.
 You don't have to work so hard to uncover patterns in the data.

-When you look at a table of numbers, the first thing you often do is to make comparisons.
+When you look at a table of numbers
+- the first thing you often do is to make comparisons.
 These comparisons often involve an implicit subtraction.

+For example
-For example, you might wonder to yourself "*How much difference is there between the average vet bills for a dog and for a cat?*"
+- you might wonder to yourself "*How much difference is there between the average vet bills for a dog and for a cat?*"

 The respective numbers are